AustralianCancerDataNetwork/auscatverse/_sources/guides/PRODUCTION.md.txt

 ### Configure KeyDB Secrets

 Next configure the following secrets in Portainer.
-Be sure to assign secure passwords to `keydb_pass` and `keydb_ctp_pass`.
+Be sure to assign secure passwords to `keydb_pass`, `keydb_ctp_pass` and `ctp_admin_pass`.
 As you assign these, be sure to store these passwords in your password manager.

 - keydb_user
 - keydb_pass
 - keydb_ctp_pass
+- ctp_admin_pass

 ### Deploy KeyVM Docker Stack